muziejus/javascripting-english-major/3-programming.md

 to “burrito” in `scripts.js`, save, and reload?

-We’re back to where we were at the start of this section, but now instead of logging information to the console, we’re changing text on the webpage.
-But there’s still that little detail about how to ask you what you want for dinner.
+We’re back to where we were at the start of this section, but now instead of logging information to the console, you’re changing text on the webpage.
+Yet there’s still that little detail about how to ask the user what they want for dinner.

 In other words, we want to change `userInput = "samosa";` in `scripts.js` to `userInput = prompt_the_user_for_what_they_want_for_dinner;`, but in JavaScript, not pseudocode.

-There are a lot of ways to get information from the user, and we’ll learn some of them as we move along, but for now we can use JavaScript’s `prompt()` function, which asks the user to type something in.
-This works on all browsers, but some (like Brave) might have it disabled.
+There are a lot of ways to get information from the user, but for now we can use JavaScript’s `prompt()` function, which asks the user to type something in.
+This works on most browsers, but some (like Brave) might have it disabled.
 Change the second line of `scripts.js` to:

 ```javascript
 userInput = prompt("What do you want to have for dinner?", "Type your answer here.");
 ```

-Save and commit.
+Save and reload.
 If all goes well, when you reload the page in the browser, you should immediately have a teeny window asking you what you want for dinner.
 No matter what you type in, unless it’s “burrito,” the webpage will scold you.
+If that works, commit.

 You’ve written a full program.
 It takes in input, feeds it through control flow (in this case, a conditional statement), and delivers output appropriate